 Responsible for the effective running of Derbyshire Constabulary.

 What may hold you back?

-You cannot apply to become a police officer with us if you:
+You cannot apply to join the frontline if you:

 - Have had an application turned down by a police force in the last three months at any stage of the national process.
 The national process includes Online Assessment, fitness test and pre-employment checks.